typohnebild/numpy-vs-mir/README.md

 As an example problem we choose the [Poisson-Equation](#poisson-equation) with the two dimensional function ***f(x,y) = sin(2&pi;x)cos(2&pi;y)***, since the analytical solution is given by
 ***u(x,y) = sin(2&pi;x)cos(2&pi;y) / (8&pi;<sup>2</sup>)***.
-Therefore, it is verry simple to check our resluts.
+Therefore, it is very simple to check our results.
 The boundaries are managed with the Dirichlet boundary condition, that means the boundaries of the Matrices are not updated.
 The iteration starts initially from zero.
+Except from the boundary cells, there already initialized with the correct solution.
-This [animation](#motivation) visalizes the results after each multigrid cycle.
+This [animation](#motivation) visualizes the results after each multigrid cycle.

 As multigrid benchmarks ([D Benchmark](#d-benchmark), [Python Benchmark](#python-benchmark), [Benchmarks Combined](#benchmarks-combined)) we solve problems in size of